zzj-bj/SCHISM_Z/docs/DINOv2.md

 - **Configurable Parameters**:
   - `k_size`: Kernel size for convolutional layers.
   - `linear_head`: Option to switch between a linear or CNN-based segmentation head.
+  - `n_blocks`: Number of convolutional blocks in the CNN-based segmentation head.
   - `n_features`: Number of transformer layers used for feature aggregation.
   - `quantize`: Enables 4-bit quantization for reduced memory usage and faster inference.
-Depending on your GPU, this option might have to be disabled in order for the training to run nicely.
+Depending on your GPU, this option may need to be disabled for the training to run smoothly.
   - `peft`: Incorporates LoRA for efficient fine-tuning of the backbone model.
   - `size`: Backbone model size (`small`, `base`, or `large`).
   - `num_classes`: Number of output segmentation classes.